EddyLuten/mkdocs-alias-plugin/README.md

 The song references [[wuthering-heights#references]].
 ```

-Or, also using a title:
+Or, using a custom title:

 ```md
 The song references [[wuthering-heights#references|Wuthering Heights]].
 ```

+As of version 0.8.0, you can enable the plugin option `use_anchor_titles` to replace anchor links with the text of the page heading that defined it.
+This behavior is opt-in to preserve backward compatibility.

 Please refer to the [MkDocs documentation](https://www.mkdocs.org/user-guide/writing-your-docs/#yaml-style-meta-data) for more information on how the meta-data block is used.

 ### Multiple Aliases

-As of version 0.3.0, it is possible to assign multiple aliases to a single page.
-This does come with the limitation that these aliases cannot define a per-alias title.
+As of version 0.3.0, assigning multiple aliases to a single page is possible.
+This feature does come with the limitation that these aliases cannot define a per-alias title and instead will use the page title.
 The syntax for this is:

 ```yaml
 ---